hyprland-community/pyprland/README.md

 >
 > - nothing yet

+# 1.5.3

+- `scratchpads`: improve user feedback & general behavior in case a command fails to start

 # 1.5.2

 - commands can now use "-" instead of "_", eg: `pypr change-workspace +1`